 Solidworks is designed for high end engineering and production.
 The suite of add-ins and add-ons cover FEA, animations, photo realistic renderings as well as a host of niche market applications.
 SW was my first experience with 3D design and still the primary package I work in professionally.
 Solidworks offers certification to users and 3dEngr has covered many of the exams.

-My suggestion to anyone who has the opportunity would be to try out Solid Edge for a bit.
+Try out Solid Edge for a bit.
 Especially if you are coming from other designs systems, getting up to speed does not take all that long and the differences in Solid Edge that come from Synchronous Technology can be beneficial for both novice and experienced users.
-For some the change is unnecessary; if you are creating simple designs and are happy with your CAD system then there is no reason to make the switch and if you are a surfacing specialist stay away from Solid Edge.
-On the other hand if you are constantly working with imported data and making edits to models created by others Solid Edge ST 5 may be able to reduce the time spent fixing errors and instead let you focus on engineering and design.
+If you are constantly working with imported data and making edits to models created by others, Solid Edge ST 5 may be able to reduce the time spent fixing errors and instead let you focus on engineering and design.

 3dVia Shape is a free tool available at the 3dVia website.
 It is not meant to be a full functioning CAD tool but rather a easy, lightweight application that allows even a novice to quickly transform an idea into a concept.

 3dEngr did a review of Shape along with an interview of the face of 3dVia, Cliff Medling.
 3dVia also provides the free plug-in used on this site that allows viewing of 3d models directly in the browser.
 A great library of parts produced in shape and many other packages can be found.

 Sweet Home 3D is a free open source tool.
 The user interface on it leaves something to be desired but it fully delivers on function.
 It is available as a download or can be tried out in the browser via JAVA.